JoinCODED/RJSDemo3-To-do-list/README.md

 </table>;
 ```

+Wondnerful.
+However, this the `ToDoItem` component is static.
+How do we make this component dynamic?
+The magic of props.(Explain props in discussion slides).

-4. Explain sending items through props and send a different `task` to every instance of the component
+4. From the parent component, we can send props to child components through props.
+Send a different `task` to every instance of the component.
+These tasks are coming from `data.js` (show them the `data.js` file).

 ```javascript
 import ToDoItem from "./ToDoItem";